r09491/solar_checker/README.md

 ---

-## Example
+## Examples

-The following example shows the setting of the maximum power limit of the APsystem EZ1 micro inverter.
+The following examples show the setting of the maximum power limit of the APsystem EZ1 micro inverter.
 Be advised that there might be restrictions covered by national laws.
 Especially in Germany the maximum power limit is still 600W.